djangocon/2023.djangocon.us/_schedule/talks/2023-10-18-16-50-panel-discussion-who-put-me-in-charge.md

 We'll discuss:

--   Broader-scale individual contributor roles, such as software architects
+-   Broader-scale individual contributor roles, such as a principal engineers
--   Non-development individual contributor roles, such as design and tech writing
--   Dev-adjacent roles, such as developer relations
--   Going it alone: running your own consultancy shop
+-   Running your own consultancy agency
 -   Management roles, both technical and non-technical
--   The advantages and challenges of specializing in Django in the current technical landscape

 Our panelists include (and more will be added before the session):

--   Charles Rejonis, manager at Wharton
+-   Charles Rejonis, Chief Products Officer, Wharton Research Data Services
 -   Elizabeth Christensen, manager at Crunchydata
 -   Frank Wiles, founder of REVSYS and former Django Software Foundation President
 -   Andrew Godwin, longtime Django core contributor